ehlertij/rack-timeout/README.markdown

     use Rack::Timeout          # Call as early as possible so rack-timeout runs before all other middleware.
     Rack::Timeout.timeout = 5  # Recommended.
 If omitted, defaults to 15 seconds.

+### Disable timeout for current request

+    Rack::Timeout.disable

+Disables the timeout for the *current* request only.
+Useful for requests that take much longer than average, or are too important to interrupt with a timeout.

 The Rabbit Hole
 ---------------